mothur/mothur.github.io/_wiki/screen.seqs.md

     Maximum:   4655    5014    100 0   6
     # of Seqs: 20530

-Looking at the sogin.good.names files and sogin.good.unique.good.align.report files we see that there are now 20,530 entries representing a total of 216,243 sequences, which agrees with sogin.unique.good.align.
+Looking at the sogin.good.name files and sogin.good.unique.good.align.report files we see that there are now 20,530 entries representing a total of 216,243 sequences, which agrees with sogin.unique.good.align.
 Next, looking at sogin.good.groups we see